How to Grow From Seed - Detailed Guide

 Transplanting Seedlings into Larger Pots or the Ground

 Many native seedlings can stay in the original flat for the first growing season.
 If the seedlings seem overly crowded, they can be gently divided and potted the first summer.
 Otherwise, wait until the following spring to transplant seedlings to their new home.
-Don’t forget to keep the plants labeled.
-When transplanting, clump 3-10 seedlings together per pot (unless it’s a tree species).
-This ensures that there is more than one individual; the new planting will have some genetic diversity and be able to produce viable seed.
+Keep the plants labeled.
+When transplanting, clump 3-10 seedlings together per pot (except for tree species).
+Organize plants according to their light needs, and water according to species requirements.
+Pay extra attention to potted seedlings during hot, dry, drought-like conditions.
+Pots dry out much quicker than the ground.
 A diluted liquid seaweed fertilizer every other week will keep seedlings healthy and strong.

 Germinated pots and flats need winter protection from weather extremes and windburn, just as a consistent snow cover supplies to a garden.
 Multiple layers of a winter-grade Reemay covered with white plastic works well.
 The plants should be frozen before covering, otherwise rodents may choose your covered nursery as a perfect nest site.